Surbiton County Grammar School: Surbiton

-The school was established in the mid 1920s.
+The school was established in the mid-1920s.
 Until 1965 it was located on Surbiton Hill Road in Surbiton.
 The three main buildings were large Victorian mansions called Braemar (where pupils began their school lives), Aysgarth and Albury (School) houses together with their grounds and outbuildings.
 A stables block once housed a sixth form classroom.
 In the early sixties Aysgarth and Braemar were demolished and replaced by purpose-built units.
 It was known for its rugby, chess and bridge teams.

 Thames Ditton

 A new Headmaster, Eric Waller, took over in September 1965, ahead of the move to new premises in Weston Green Road Thames Ditton in the spring of 1966.
 Boys in all forms throughout the school assisted with the move, packing crates at the Surbiton site and unpacking crates at Thames Ditton, which took about a week.
 The form registers had to be "adjusted" to show attendance as if school had been running normally.
 The school at its new location was later renamed as Esher County Grammar.

 The school had always admitted boys into its sixth form from other local schools which did not have their own sixth form, and the long-term plan was to evolve the school into a sixth form college.
 The first major change was in September 1971 when the school started admitting girls into the lower sixth.
 From September 1974 the external sixth form intake was increased and the final entry of grammar school pupils took place, so that from September 1979 it became a wholly sixth form college.
-From around 1977, the name had changed again to Esher College, which still exists on the same site in Thames Ditton today.
+From around 1977, the name had changed again to Esher College, which still exists on the same Thames Ditton site.

 The old site on Surbiton Hill is now used by Hollyfield School.